Phonics and Reading

-At East Crompton St George’s C of E Primary School we use the Read Write Inc (RWI) programme.
+At East Crompton St George’s C of E Primary School phonics is taught through the Read Write Inc (RWI) programme.
 The scheme is based on good pace, repetition of previous learning and high quality teaching.
 The aim of the programme is to create fluent, enthusiastic readers and willing writers.

 When using RWI to read the children will:

 - learn that sounds are represented by written letters.